HuantWang/FUNDED_NISL/README.md

 ### Prepare data

-- extract features from commit,then
+- Extract features from commits

 ### Train your own ensemble classifier

-- use ***InputData_New.py*** to train your own ensemble model
+- Use ***EnsembleLearning.py*** to train your own ensemble model

-> Warning: Replace the path with your own data
+> Warning: Replace the path with your own data path.

 ~~~
-python InputData_New.py
+python EnsembleLearning.py
 ~~~